Cincinnati Personal Injury Lawyer: Gas Explosions Endanger Employees at Workplace

 Homeowners may also be at risk of gas explosions and fire injuries.
 Natural gas is a widely used, though it can also be highly unstable and cause catastrophic home explosions.
 Natural gas explosions in the home can occur from gas leaks in the pipes, gas that doesn’t contain the required smell as a safety precaution, or from a defective household product, such as a stove that has a faulty shutoff valve.
 There are potentially numerous parties that could be held responsible.

 One problem in natural gas explosion claims is identifying and proving the source of the explosion.
 This can be a difficult task.
 After a natural gas explosion, contact an experienced attorney to investigate the cause.

 Industrial companies that manage unsafe workplaces in Ohio can be liable for injuries sustained after a fire or explosion.
 In some cases, engineers and equipment manufacturers may be responsible for compensating victims of gas accidents.

 In many past incidents, industrial equipment that houses hazardous gasses has been found to be inherently flawed.
 If machinery is found to have a faulty design or missing safety components, victims can file suit against large industrial employers and manufacturers.

-If you or a loved one has suffered an injury due to an industrial gas-related accident, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury due to an industrial gas-related accident in Ohio, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.